 The best rental markets of 2019 are indicative of trends that are carrying over from the previous year—namely affordability.
 If for nothing else, both buyers and renters are tired of the latest bout of appreciation rates, and are more willing to forego the high cost of living in primary cities in exchange for the lower prices associated with secondary markets.
-Let’s take a look at some of the best real estate markets of 2018 in order to better understand where things are headed in the coming year:
+Let’s take a look at some of the best real estate markets of 2018 in order to better understand where things are headed:

 St. Petersburg, FL

 For a more in-depth look at some of the best real estate markets of 2018, please feel free to reference the following infographic: